JacobGros/326_project/docs/Patrick_Robb_Submission_03.md

 	and adding functionality to navigate to a profile view for a user by clicking on 'My Profile' on the navigation bar.
 		I also implemented our registration functionality.
 I extended the Django user class so that we could link a user to a person(like profile) to store additional information.
 I created a one to one relationship between these entities in our models.
 	When a user is created a person is also created and data within person is updated based on user.
+I also added Person update functionality so that users can update their name and country information after they register for the website.
 		Lastly, I updated our url mapping for our login and registration functionality.
 All of the user registration and 	    authentication process is made available to the user through the navigation bar.
 I also met with the team regularly for general work and organization.